Queen’s funeral guest list: who is invited and who is not?

 Israel’s president will be present, however the prime minister will not attend.
 Although Iran's Supreme Leader will not be attending, the BBC’s James Lansdale confirmed that the country would be represented at an ambassadorial level.

-Turkish president Recep Tayyip Erdogan has said he will attend "if the schedule allows".
+Recep Tayyip Erdogan, Turkey’s president, has said he will attend “if the schedule allows”.

-The Chinese government is reportedly considering sending a delegation to the funeral on Monday in Westminster Abbey but is is unclear whether President Xi Jinping will attend.
+Wang Qishan, China’s vice president, will attend the funeral at the invitation of the British Government, the ministry of foreign affairs said on Saturday.
+However, his attendance has been criticised by senior Conservative MPs, who say it is “extraordinary” that representatives of the Chinese government have been invited given accusations of genocide in Xinjiang.

 Four leaders of Pacific Commonwealth nations will join the Australian Prime Minister at the Queen's funeral.